fscorrupt/Posterizarr/README.md

    - `fontAllCaps`: If true, text is in caps `MY TEXT` else it would be `My Text`.
    - `AddBorder`: true/false to add border to image
    - `AddText`: true/false to add Text to image
-   - `AddOverlay`: true/false to add the overlayimage to image
+   - `AddOverlay`: true/false to add the defined `overlayfile` to image
    - `fontcolor`: Color of Font Text.
    - `bordercolor`: Color of Border.
    - `minPointSize`: Min Size of Text in Poster.